Broso56/DDBot/README.md

 If you have any ideas or have any bugs to report feel free to do so.
 You can also directly contact me on discord (Broso56#5656), however my DM's are limited to friends only so you will have to try and add me first.
-                                                                                                                                            ^ I'd suggest being in a ddnet-related server that im also in.
+                                            ^ I'd suggest being in a ddnet-related server that I'm also in.
 Otherwise I might mistake you for some random person or bot.

-How to set up the bot:
+#Bot Setup Tutorial
 - Follow instructions for making a bot profile
 - Create file 'clienttoken.py' with 'token = YOUR_TOKEN'
 - Download files